-The idea was pushed aside by life chaos, and just sat perfecting itself in the back of my head somewhere.
+The idea was, sadly, pushed aside by life chaos, and just sat perfecting itself in the back of my head somewhere.

 The question reminded me that making one for humans had been on the list for ages, and I decided to finally get around to it.
 I sat down, rechecked my research, finished my sketch idea for the blend, and ran it through our testing process.